yoctoyotta1024/CLEO/docs/source/usage/installation/extern.rst

 Cleo's ``cleo_python_bindings`` library requires pybind11 to create python binding for selected parts of Cleo's libraries.
 You can find more information about it from `the pybind11 repository: <https://github.com/pybind/pybind11>`_.

+.. _pybind11:
+.. admonition:: Using python bindings with python version >= 3.14

+  CLEO's python bindings may not work with python versions higher than 3.13.*.
+One way to ensure you have a reasonable version of python for the bindings is to change the python requirement to ``requires-python=">=3.13,<3.14"`` in the  ``cleopy`` ``pyproject.toml`` and then update your python environment, e.g. with ``uv sync --extra examples --extra yac``

 The pybind11 library for Cleo is automatically built using CMAKE and compiled if required.
 *Note*: you can avoid making Cleo's python bindings, and thereby avoid the pybind11 dependency on your build, by passing a non-empty "CLEO_NO_PYBINDINGS" flag to